dbuos/stressgrid/README.md

 You may use `COORDINATOR_URL` environment variable to specify the coordinator WebSocket URL (defaults to `ws://localhost:9696`).
 Also you may use `GENERATOR_ID` to override default based on hostname.
 Note that you may need to adjust Linux kernel settings for optimal generator performance.
 If you are using our packer script, it will do this for you.

-# Creating EC2 AMIs for the generator and the coordinator
+# Creating cloud images for the generator and the coordinator

-You can create your own AMIs by using [packer](https://www.packer.io/) scripts.
+You can create your own EC2 AMIs or GCP images by using [packer](https://www.packer.io/) scripts.

 By default, Stressgrid images are based on Ubuntu 18.04, so you will need the same OS to build binary releases before running packer scripts, because it simply copies the release.
 The packer script also includes the necessary Linux kernel settings and the Systemd service.

-See packer documentation for the [necessary AWS permissions](https://www.packer.io/docs/builders/amazon.html#iam-task-or-instance-role).
+See packer documentation for the necessary [AWS permissions](https://www.packer.io/docs/builders/amazon.html#iam-task-or-instance-role) and [GCP service account roles](https://packer.io/docs/builders/googlecompute.html#authentication).

-To create an AMI for the coordinator:
+To create an EC2 AMI for the coordinator:

     $ cd coordinator
+    $ ./packer.sh -only=amazon-ebs

+To create an GCP image for the coordinator:

+    $ cd coordinator
-    $ ./packer.sh
+    $ ./packer.sh -only=googlecompute -var gcp_project_id=your_project_id

-To create an AMI for the generator:
+To create an EC2 AMI for the generator:

     $ cd generator
+    $ ./packer.sh -only=amazon-ebs

+To create an GCP image for the generator:

+    $ cd generator
-    $ ./packer.sh
+    $ ./packer.sh -only=googlecompute -var gcp_project_id=your_project_id

-# Launching EC2 instances for generator and the coordinator
+# Launching cloud instances for generator and the coordinator

-When launching coordinator and generator instances, you will need to pass the corresponding configuration using [EC2 user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
+When launching coordinator and generator instances, you will need to pass the corresponding configuration using [EC2 user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) or [GCP startup script](https://cloud.google.com/compute/docs/startupscript).

 If you are using our Terraform script, it will set this up for you.

 Example for the coordinator: